Guangxi University: General Rankings

-Guangxi University is consistently ranked the best in the Guangxi Zhuang Autonomous Region and among top 100th nationwide.
-As of 2021, Guangxi University was ranked 601-650th globally by the Performance Ranking of Scientific Papers for World Universities, and 572nd in the world by the University Ranking by Academic Performance (URAP).
-The Academic Ranking of World Universities, also known as ShanghaiRanking, ranked Guangxi University in the top 501-600th in the world.
+Guangxi University is consistently ranked the best in the Guangxi Zhuang Autonomous Region, one of the highly ranked universities in the South China region outside Guangdong Province, and among the top 100 nationwide.

+As of 2025, Guangxi University was ranked 346th globally by the Performance Ranking of Scientific Papers for World Universities, and 288th in the world by the University Ranking by Academic Performance (URAP).
+The Academic Ranking of World Universities, also known as ShanghaiRanking, ranked Guangxi University in the top 301-400th in the world.

-Generally, Guangxi University was ranked in the top 1000 universities in the world by several major international universities rankings, including the Times Higher Education, the Academic Ranking of World Universities, and the Center for World University Rankings (CWUR).
+Generally, Guangxi University was ranked in the top 500 universities in the world by several major international universities rankings, including the Academic Ranking of World Universities, and the CWTS Leiden Ranking.

 Research and Subjects Rankings

-As of 2022. the CWTS Leiden Ranking ranked Guangxi University at 486th in the world based on their publications for the period 2017–2020.
-The Nature Index Annual Table 2022 by Nature Research ranked Guangxi University among the top 500 leading universities globally for the high quality of research publications in natural science.
-The U.S. News & World Report ranked Guangxi University among the top 500 best global universities in Engineering.
+As of 2024. the CWTS Leiden Ranking ranked Guangxi University at 271th in the world based on their publications for the period 2019–2022.
+The Nature Index Annual Table 2025 by Nature Research ranked Guangxi University among the top 250 leading universities globally for the high quality of research publications in natural science.
+The U.S. News & World Report ranked Guangxi University among the top 400 best global universities in Engineering.